justsaumit/opencv-face-recognition-rpi4/README.md

 8. **Display the Detected Faces**: Draw a rectangle around each detected face using the coordinates obtained and display the image using the cv2.imshow() function.

-9. **View Detected Faces**: The displayed detected faces can be viewed by VNC or WebUI using a live feed.
+9. **View Recognized Faces**: The displayed detected faces can be viewed by VNC or WebUI using a live feed.
 Upon reaching the WebUI, users will be confronted with an Authentication portal allowing them to log in as either “admin” or “viewer” for Database management, and live-feed is accessible to all.

 10. **Release Resources**: Release the video capture and destroy all windows using the cv2.release() and cv2.destroyAllWindows() functions, respectively.